Adhira-Deogade/Connected-devices-python/apps/labs/module03/README.md

 #### Steps:
 1. In the [config file](https://github.com/Adhira-Deogade/Connected-devices-python/blob/master/config/ConnectedDevicesConfig.props), add ```nominalTemp = 20``` to the [device] section.

-2. In the [LED-activator file](apps/labs/module03/SenseHatLedActivator.py), craete following:
+2. In the [LED-activator file](apps/labs/module03/SenseHatLedActivator.py), create following:
     - **Constructor** to initialize sense hat sensor and set its orientation
     - **Thread** to continuously obtain data form sensors
     - **Rate** at which data should be obtained (period)